Internet Shutdowns Blog

 When the Manipur HC heard the matter of the internet shutdown, it passed an Order with the following directions-

-• Limited Internet Service: All service providers operating in Manipur may be allowed to provide internet service to a restricted number of specially identified and whitelisted mobile numbers.
+- Limited Internet Service: All service providers operating in Manipur may be allowed to provide Internet service to a restricted number of specially identified and whitelisted mobile numbers.
 These numbers will be provided by the Home Department of the Government of Manipur and the internet service will be exclusive to the identified mobile numbers, with no possibility of leakage or unauthorized access.

-• Safeguards for Broadband Connections: Internet service through broadband connections, including Internet Lease Line (ILL) and Fibre To The Home (FTTH), can be provided with certain safeguards in place.
+- Safeguards for Broadband Connections: Internet service through broadband connections, including Internet Lease Line (ILL) and Fibre To The Home (FTTH), can be provided with certain safeguards in place.
 These safeguards include dedicated lease lines or FTTH lines with static IP, banning of Wi-Fi/hotspots, MAC binding at the system level or router, blocking of social media websites and VPNs, removal of existing VPN software, and prohibiting installation of new software without authorization.
 Physical monitoring by the concerned authorities is also enforced.

-• In respect of whitelisting mobile phone numbers, the State Government was directed to carry out a physical trial to find out the feasibility of providing internet service to the whitelisted mobile phones without jeopardizing the security of the State and the life and property of citizens, and after such verification, a detailed report was asked to be submitted before the Court on the next date of hearing.
+- In respect of whitelisting mobile phone numbers, the State Government was directed to carry out a physical trial to find out the feasibility of providing internet service to the whitelisted mobile phones without jeopardizing the security of the State and the life and property of citizens, and after such verification, a detailed report was asked to be submitted before the Court on the next date of hearing.

 This Order, while welcome, raised a new host of questions to be answered.
 For limited internet services to be provided, the Court asked for a whitelist of numbers to be created.
 There is no direction on how these numbers will be identified, what the metrics for whitelisting are, and whether there is a process to apply for whitelisting in case one’s mobile number is not added to the initial whitelist.
 Further, there has been no intelligible differentia provided in the selection process, which could be a violation of Article 14.

 Secondly, while internet services through broadband connections are allowed with safeguards, the Court fails to make the distinction that only around 4% of the population has access to broadband services.
 A whopping 96% of Indians are served only through mobile internet, and the whitelisting approach for the same therefore impacts a far larger chunk of the population.
 It is only businesses and the rich who can afford a broadband connection in the first place.
-Further, the safeguards which have been imposed are problematic too.
-These include banning of Wi-Fi/hotspots, MAC binding at the system level or router, blocking of social media websites and VPNs, removal of existing VPN software, and prohibiting installation of new software without authorization.
+Further, the safeguards that have been imposed are problematic too.
+These include banning Wi-Fi/hotspots, MAC binding at the system level or router, blocking of social media websites and VPNs, removal of existing VPN software, and prohibiting installation of new software without authorization.
 Essentially, these mean that it would be only large businesses that would be utilizing broadband services for their needs, rather than common citizens using it for their daily affairs.
-Blocking of VPN’s and social media is highly problematic as well.
+Blocking of VPNs and social media is highly problematic as well.
 The very fact that the Court mentions physical monitoring of these broadband connections highlights the fact that they are numerically small enough to make physical checks possible in the first place.

 Partial Lifting of the Internet Shutdown

-In Manipur, both mobile internets, as well as broadband internet services have been cut off for the general population of the State, leading to a position of acute hardship and suffering.
+In Manipur, both mobile internet, as well as broadband internet services have been cut off for the general population of the State, leading to a position of acute hardship and suffering.
 After 83 days of incessant internet shutdowns, the Manipur Home Department in an Order finally allowed for some (conditional) relief to the public.

 Interestingly, the Order also has no end date, a clear violation of the principle established in Anuradha Bhasin vs Union of India, which stated that an order suspending internet services indefinitely is impermissible under the Suspension Rules.
-All the orders previously issued in Manipur had a fixed time limit of 5 days, or 120 hours.
+All the orders previously issued in Manipur had a fixed time limit of 5 days or 120 hours.

 The conditions listed in the Order briefly state that physical monitoring will take place, TSPS and ISPs will be liable for certain compliances, and subscribers themselves will be punished if the terms are not complied with.